 The discovery information available by these methods is limited to the subset that matches an existing local entity.
 In some cases an application would like to learn about all discovered entities, regardless of whether is matches a local entity.
-This can be accomplished by accessing the built-in DataReaders, as described in section 16.7: Introduction.
+This can be accomplished by accessing the built-in DataReaders, as described in the Built-In Topics section.